Portrait of a gentleman in a rectangular format, painted in watercolor on paper from the mid-19th century.

 Description

 Exceptional antique furniture and accessories can be an excellent idea for interior decoration.
 Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
-This is a nod to history, creating and designing classic and timeless furniture.
+It’s a nod to history, creating and designing classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Many styles characterize antique furniture, but a few are particularly prominent.
-Eclectic furniture refers to the 19th century, during which the Biedermeier style was dominant.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Many styles characterize antique furniture, but a few are particularly notable.
+Eclectic furniture from the 19th century includes the beloved Biedermeier style.
+Its early 19th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture dates from the period between the late 18th and early 19th centuries.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 The most important aspect of prestigious antique furniture is originality.
-This is ultimately crucial for buyers, as the market is flooded with counterfeits.
-Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photographs.
+This is ultimately crucial for buyers, as many forgeries circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details